Guidance to licensing authorities

 Access to gambling by children and young people

-7.24 The Act contains the objective of ‘protecting children and other vulnerable persons from being harmed or exploited by gambling’ and sets outs offences at s.46 and s.47 of inviting, causing or permitting a child or young person to gamble, or to enter certain gambling premises.
-Children are defined in the Act as under-16s and young persons as 16-17 year olds.
+7.24.
+The Act contains the objective of ‘protecting children and other vulnerable persons from being harmed or exploited by gambling’ and sets outs offences at s.46 and s.47 of inviting, causing or permitting a child or young person to gamble, or to enter certain gambling premises.
+Children are defined in the Act as under-16s and young persons as 16 to 17 year olds.
 An adult is defined as 18 and over.

 - casinos are not permitted to admit anyone under 18